SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <br>

 ### Achieving Pre-Sorting through Kiosks on Site: Health Check-In Kiosk

+The kiosk can just scan the QR code of the profile and then give the patient the ticket accordingly.
+Now some things to consider here:
+In kiosk System update for faster entry of data as at home you can enter these details but when at the site it can very time consuming:
+Solved through the profile scan or if account does not exist for user they can just quickly generate a ticket through the quick select options.
+Also add what happens if patient misses the appointment or the appointment is re-scheduled due to the doctor not being there?
+If patient misses the appointment time:
+1. At the moment of calling the patients token number if patient does not show up, we will just move to next token number in line.
+2. In-case the patient comes back after this has happened they can go next, before the token scheduled so that it does not remain pending.
+3. Same scenario if patient arrives within 15 mins of the appoitment time.
+4. If the patient arrives 15 mins or later than their appointment time, their ticket will be invalidated and they will have to book another appointment and generate another e-ticket.
+5. Under extreme circumstances such as an emergency situation, the patient arriving later than 15 mins shall be given a pardon.

 <p>Using Kiosks at the Site: Patients who arrive directly at the A&E site can use user-friendly kiosks to streamline the registration and sorting process.
 Unlike the web app, kiosks do not need to calculate the Loading Function as the patient is already at the site.
 The kiosk generates a ticket based on the department the patient needs to visit.</p>

 <p>Process for Kiosk Usage</p>